jsherman212/svc_stalker/README.md

 <sup>*Output from intercepting some system calls/Mach traps for the App Store from
 example/mini_strace.c*</sup>

-**Currently working on call interception upon return in this branch**
+**Currently working on call interception upon return and proper locking in this branch**

 svc_stalker is a pongoOS module which modifies XNU to call `exception_triage` on a supervisor call exception, sending a Mach exception message to userland